wofsauge/IsaacDocs/docs/Sprite.md

 ### ReplaceSpritesheet () {: aria-label='Functions' }
 [ ](#){: .abp .tooltip .badge }
 #### void ReplaceSpritesheet ( int LayerId, string PngFilename ) {: .copyable aria-label='Functions' }
+Changes the ".png" file assosiated to a specific layer of a sprite.

+???+ note "Notes"
+    The effect is only applied after calling the [LoadGraphics()](#LoadGraphics) function afterwards.

+???- example "Example Code"
+    This code creates a new sprite object and replaces the spritesheet of layer 0 of a sprite object with a different spritesheet.

+    ```lua
+	local mySprite = Sprite()
+	mySprite:Load("gfx/myCoolAnimation.anm2", true)
+	mySprite:ReplaceSpritesheet(0, "gfx/my_new_spritesheet.png")
+	mySprite:LoadGraphics()
+    ```
 ___
 ### Reset () {: aria-label='Functions' }
 [ ](#){: .abp .tooltip .badge }